 Day 5 – Thomas Bay, Scenery Cove, & Baird Glacier off Frederick’s Sound

 Among the several bays and coves we visited on this day, Scenery Cove was most aptly named – it was a picturesque spot to soak in the stunning mountains on all sides.

 In the afternoon, most people on the boat took a skiff tour to see Baird Glacier.
 We had to hike across the alluvial plain and various moraines to see the face of the glacier.
 It was our first glacier encounter (but not our last) and my group was lucky enough to have a glaciologist among us, so we had an extra knowledge boost.

-Note: What I really liked about the whole UnCruise experience is that it showed that it takes an effort to see the most beautiful sights in Alaska.
-Yes, there are glaciers you can cruise right up to, but there’s something special about the ones where you have to pick your path across huge smooth boulders and silky silt to get there.
+What I really liked about the whole UnCruise experience is that it showed how it takes effort to see the most beautiful sights in Alaska.
+Yes, there are glaciers you can cruise right up to, but there’s something special about the ones where you have to pick your path across huge smooth boulders and silky silt to reach.

 Day 6 – Frederick Sound & Robert and Crow Islands

 If there’s one animal everyone wants to see in Alaska, it’s whales (followed closely by moose and bear).
 On our day crossing through Frederick Sound, we spent most of the midday dancing with some humpback whales feeding in the area.

 While we never saw a breach, we saw plenty of breathing and feeding – and even a mother/calf duo!
 Afterward, we set out on another set of afternoon activities, and again I opted for kayaking.
 It was such a peaceful yet active way to see the land up close.

 Day 7 – Endicott Arm, Dawes Glacier & Tracy Arm Wilderness